Men called Him Master/Teacher

 23 Now there was a man in their church with an unclean spirit.
 And the unclean spirit cried out, 24 saying, "Let us alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are——the Holy One of God!"

-25 But Jesus rebuked him, saying, "Be quiet, and come out of him!"
-(Jesus calls forth the seen from the unseen like in Genesis).
+25 But Jesus rebuked him, saying, "Be quiet, and come out of him!".

 26 And when the unclean spirit had convulsed him and cried out with a loud voice, he came out of him.
 27 Then they were all amazed, so that they questioned among themselves, saying, "What is this?
 What NEW doctrine is this?
 For with authority He commands even the unclean spirits, and they obey Him."